 For anything short but important, using a mnemonic can really help.
 Pick the first letter of each buzzword you need to remember and make this into a catchy phrase (for example, to remember the directions of a compass, use Naughty Elephants Squirt Water).
-This also works great for equations like e=mc2 could beEdgar (e) is (=) my (m) Cat(c).
+This also works great for equations like e=mc2 could be Edgar (e) is (=) my (m) Cat(c).

-Use association
+Use Association

-Like the last few points, any kind of association is super powerful when it comes to memory!
-If possible, do your revision in the same work space you will sit your assessment, you will remember much more thank you think!
-You can also try this by arranging your desk a certain way or wearing the same scent.
+like the last few points, anykind of association is super powerful when it comes to memory!
+If possible, do your revision in the same workspace you will sit your assessment, you will remember much more thank you think!
+You can also try this by wearing the same scent, arranging your desk a certain way, or replaying the same song you usedto study to!

-Repetition, repetition, repetition!
+Repetition, Repetition, Repetition!

 The other most powerful tool in your memory arsenal is repetition, (this is how information moves from short to long term memory)!
-You could do this by using the 'look, cover, write, check method which means you look at the information, cover it up, try and write as much as you can remeber and then check to see how much you got!
-You could also turn your footnotes into a catchy tune, or just saythem out loud a bunch of times.
-It's also helpful to test yourself or get someone else to test you; either way, eventually it will stick!

 Write your notes over and over again, turn your footnotes into a catchy tune, or just say them out loud a bunch of times.

-Combating Stress
+Eventually it will just stick!

+B) Combating, Stress,

-Now that we've talked about somethings that will help you through your assessments, let's address something that most won't...STRESS.
+Now that we've talked about some things that will help you through your assessments, let's address something that most definitely won't...
+STRESS.

 Stress is completely natural to experience, especially with the pressure of an assignment, but there are lots of things you can do to try to keep it at bay.

-Here are just a few:
+Here are just a few

-Plan ahead
+Plan-ahead

 Knowing what your goals are and when you should have achieved them is a great way to keep on track and prevent last minute overload!
 Make a list of everything you need to cover and spread it out as best you can across the time you have until your assessment...
-If you have been putting off work over the break and have realised you've left it until the last minute.
-Just remember, it's never too late to start!
-If you suddenly remember at 4pm on a random Friday that you've left all your work to the last minute - get planning there and then!
-Even if it's on your phone to start with.
-It's better to start then than leave it until an even later date.